scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **SCION Autonomous System (AS)**: A SCION Autonomous System is a network under a common administrative control.
 For example, the network of a SCION service provider, company, or university can constitute an AS.
 While functionally similar to a BGP AS, a SCION AS operates within an Isolation Domain (ISD), utilizes a different address scheme, and serves as a locator in the addressing of end hosts.
 References to ASes throughout this document refer to SCION ASes.

 **Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
-Each ISD MUST have at least one Core AS.

 **Data Plane**: The data plane (sometimes also referred to as the forwarding plane) is responsible for forwarding data packets that endpoints have injected into the network.
 After routing information has been disseminated by the control plane, packets are forwarded by the data plane in accordance with such information.